Ejngineer/MeshViewer/README.md

 ## Known issues
-* .dae files can casue an "Expected different index count in <p> element" error.
-Not all .dae formatted models cause this issue but it can happen.
+* some .dae files have an issue where the index count label and actual number of index values are different, casuing an error in ASSIMP.

 ## Future features
  * Textures
  * Skyboxes